RelayFormer: A Unified Local-Global Attention Framework for Scalable Image and Video Manipulation Localization: Appendix

-To evaluate the effectiveness of GLoRA when integrated into different parts of the backbone, we conducted experiments with three replacement strategies on the CASIA v1 dataset: (1) inserting GLoRA into a sparse set of layers across the transformer encoder \([0, 3, 7, 11]\), (2) replacing all layers in the latter half of the encoder \([6\text{--}11]\), and (3) replacing all layers in the encoder (i.e., full replacement).
-As shown in Figure~\ref{fig:glora_layer_replacement}, progressively increasing the number of GLoRA-applied layers leads to consistent improvements in classification accuracy: 73.24\%, 74.21\%, and 75.50\%, respectively.
-These results indicate that GLoRA contributes more significantly when applied to deeper layers and that full-layer integration yields the best performance.
-This suggests that GLoRA is both effective and scalable when applied throughout the model architecture.
+\paragraph{Studies on the Model Architecture.} To evaluate the effectiveness of GLRA when integrated into different parts of the backbone, we conducted experiments with three replacement strategies on the CASIA v1 dataset: (1) inserting GLRA into a sparse set of layers across the transformer encoder \([0, 3, 7, 11]\), (2) replacing all layers in the latter half of the encoder \([6\text{--}11]\), and (3) replacing all layers in the encoder (i.e., full replacement).
+As shown in Figure~\ref{fig:glora_layer_replacement}, progressively increasing the number of GLRA-applied layers leads to consistent improvements in F1 scores: 73.24\%, 74.21\%, and 75.50\%, respectively.
+These results indicate that GLRA contributes more significantly when applied to deeper layers and that full-layer integration yields the best performance.
+This suggests that GLRA is both effective and scalable when applied throughout the model architecture.

+\paragraph{Effect of 4D RoPE.} To isolate the impact of positional encoding, we remove the 4D RoPE from the GLRA module and observe both training stability and final performance.
+As shown in Table~\ref{tab:rope_ablation}, the removal of RoPE leads to significantly more unstable training dynamics, exhibiting larger gradient fluctuations and slower convergence.
+Performance is also consistently worse across all datasets, with the average score dropping from 0.554 to 0.517.
+These findings indicate that 4D RoPE provides essential spatial consistency for the compressed relay representations, stabilizing the optimization process and enhancing the model's ability to capture long-range structural information.

+\paragraph{Ablation on Sub-Image Size and Overlap.} For video inputs, we adopt a sub-image size of $256\times256$.
+The primary constraint is the resolution of the training data, whose maximum spatial size is $512\times512$.
+Using $512\times512$ sub-images would reduce GLRA to full attention.
+Hence, $256\times256$ is the largest feasible choice that preserves spatial hierarchy while maintaining the intended behavior of GLRA.

+For image inputs, larger sub-images provide stronger discriminative capacity but incur higher quadratic computational cost.
+We adopt $512\times512$ as a balanced choice between accuracy and efficiency.
+To further illustrate this trade-off, we additionally compare $256\times256$ sub-images with and without overlap.
+The results are summarized in Table~\ref{tab:ablation-subimage}.

+These results show that $512\times512$ yields notable performance gains over the $256\times256$ setting, supporting our choice as an effective trade-off between accuracy and computational cost.

+We use an overlap of $16$ pixels, corresponding to exactly one ViT-Base patch.
+This ensures continuity across adjacent sub-images while remaining compatible with the pretrained backbone.
+Larger overlaps substantially increase computation with limited benefit, whereas removing overlap weakens cross-region consistency.